-(p) Revenues
+(o) Revenues

 Operating revenues are comprised of cycle billings for electric service rendered to customers based on meter reads and the accrual of revenues for electric service rendered to customers not billed at year-end.
 LIPA accrues unbilled revenues by estimating unbilled consumption at the customer meter.
-Unbilled revenues totaled \$181 million and \$197 million as of December 31, 2019 and 2018, respectively.
+Unbilled revenues totaled \$174 million and \$181 million as of December 31, 2020 and 2019, respectively.

-LIPA recognizes an estimate for uncollectible accounts for its receivables related to electric service based upon its historical experience with collections.
-LIPA records bad debts for its estimated uncollectible accounts related to electric service as a reduction to related operating revenues in the Consolidated Statements of Revenues, Expenses and Changes in Net Position.
+LIPA recognizes an estimate for uncollectible accounts for its receivables related to electric service based upon its historical experience with collections; however, during the year ended December 31, 2020, the economic impact of the COVID-19 pandemic was also considered in forward-looking projections related to uncollectible rates and resulted in increases to the allowance for uncollectible accounts.
+LIPA records bad debts for its estimated uncollectible accounts related to electric service as a reduction to related operating revenues in the Consolidated Statements of Revenues, Expenses, and Changes in Net Position.

-(q) Depreciation and Amortization
+(p) Depreciation and Amortization

 The provisions for depreciation for utility plant result from the application of straight-line rates determined by age life studies of assets in service.
 The rates are applied to groups of depreciable properties.
-The average composite depreciation rates were 2.84% and 2.36% for 2019 and 2018, respectively.
+The average composite depreciation rates were 3.34% and 2.84% for 2020 and 2019, respectively.
 Property and equipment is being depreciated over its estimated useful life using the straight-line method.

-Separately, capital lease assets and leasehold improvements are being amortized over the lesser of the life of the assets or the term of the lease, using the straight-line method.
+Separately, right-to-use lease assets and leasehold improvements are being amortized over the lesser of the life of the assets or the term of the lease, using the straight-line method.